 Castlefield's Stewardship Committee is responsible for overseeing the implementation of this policy and updating it on an annual basis.
-Fund managers or the Stewardship Committee can seek advice from Castlefield's External Advisory Committee on whether a company meets the above criteria.
+Fund managers or the Stewardship Committee can seek advice from Castlefield's External Advisory Committee on whether a company meets the above criteria or poses other considerations not outlined above.
 We may also consult them on emerging controversial activities or industries.